Terminal Engineer banner

 Pros

-1. High demand for skilled professionals in the tech industry.
+1. High demand for skilled professionals.

-2. Competitive salaries and benefits packages.
+2. Competitive salary and benefits.

-4. Chance to work on cutting-edge technologies.
+3. Opportunity to work on cutting-edge technologies.

-5. Potential for career advancement and specialization.
+5. Potential for career advancement.

 Cons

-3. Potential for long working hours.
+3. Potential for long hours.